 US lashes out at Hungarian PM Orbán for racism

-US says Hungarian Prime Minister Viktor Orbán’s racist comments are ‘unforgivable’ In a speech, the nationalist leader had warned of the emergence of “mixed race people”.
+US says Hungarian Prime Minister Viktor Orbán’s racist comments are ‘unforgivable’ The nationalist leader had warned in a speech about the emergence of ‘mixed race people’.

-In Romania on Saturday, ultra-conservative Orbán delivered a scathing protest against “multi-ethnic segregation” of non-Europeans in front of the Hungarian minority there, rejecting a “multi-ethnic” society.
+In Romania on Saturday, the ultra-conservative Orban delivered a scathing protest in front of the Hungarian minority against ‘too much inbreeding’ with non-Europeans, rejecting a ‘multi-ethnic’ society.
 The speech has sparked a storm of criticism at home and abroad in recent days.

-During a visit to Austria on Thursday, Orbán defended his comments as cultural perspectives that should be seen in their Hungarian context: “In Hungary, these expressions and phrases reflect a cultural, civilized perspective.”
+During a visit to Austria on Thursday, Orbán defended his comments as a cultural perspective that should be seen in their Hungarian context: “In Hungary, these expressions and phrases reflect a cultural, civilized perspective.”

 “Explorer.
 Devoted travel specialist.
 Web expert.
 Organizer.
 Social media geek.
 Coffee enthusiast.
 Extreme troublemaker.
 Food trailblazer.
 Total bacon buff.”